Welcome to Fear City

 This event is part of the series Smile, It’s Your Close Up: New York’s Documentaries

-Once upon a time in the 1970s, New York City was supposed to “drop dead,” or at least wither away due to disinvestment and “white flight” to the suburbs.
+Once upon a time in the 1970s, New York City was supposed to “drop dead,” or at least wither away due to disinvestment and white flight to the suburbs.
 Instead, creativity flourished amidst urban decline and new art forms like Hip Hop and Punk Rock were introduced to the world.
 Meanwhile, 42nd Street’s sleaze economy continued to thrive.
-Savor this 16mm snapshot of the period, featuring:
+Savor this 16mm snapshot of the period, featuring four rarely-screened short films from the period.
+The films will be introduced by Will Hermes, senior critic for Rolling Stone, frequent contributor to NPR’s “All Things Considered,” and author of Love Goes to Buildings on Fire: Five Years in New York That Changed Music Forever, who is currently writing a biography of Lou Reed.

 Sodom and Gomorrah, New York, 10036